Best Practices for Reducing, Reusing, and Recycling Construction and Demolition Materials

 While complete deconstruction is the preferred and most sustainable method for removing or renovating a structure, it is not always possible due to the type of building and/or its components.
 According to the Department of Housing and Urban Development, highly deconstructable buildings:

 - Are wood-framed.
 Wood-framed buildings, especially those with heavy timbers and beams or with unique woods such as Douglas fir, American chestnut, and old growth southern yellow pine, have “stick-by-stick” construction that lends easily to the deconstruction process.
 These kinds of lumber also have highly versatile reuses.

 - Contain specialty materials with high resale value.
 These include items such as hardwood flooring, multi-paned windows, architectural moldings, and unique doors or plumbing/electrical material fixtures.

 - Have high-quality brick-laid construction with low-quality mortar.
 This construction allows for relatively easy break-up and cleaning.

 - Are structurally sound.
 Buildings with less rotted and decayed materials maximize the potential for deconstruction.

 For buildings that do not meet one or more of these criteria, partial deconstruction is an excellent option.
 In these cases, a combination of deconstruction and demolition can be used.

 EPA’s Deconstruction Rapid Assessment Tool assists in prioritizing structures for deconstruction and salvage, and allows managers to make critical decisions in allocating time and resources.
-For some examples of specific items that tend to carry reuse value and make good candidates for salvage, see Reuse and Recycling Opportunities and Demolition.
+For some examples of specific items that tend to carry reuse value and make good candidates for salvage, read through our webpage Reuse and Recycling Opportunities and Demolition.

 Mobile homes can be one of the easier forms of housing to buy and install.
 However, these structures do not have a long lifespan.
 When residents move, they often abandon mobile homes to decay.